aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/scan-options-post.rst

         samples/JGroups/licenses/lgpl.txt
         samples/zlib/dotzlib/LICENSE_1_0.txt

-    Note that the license objects for each detected license in files already has "is_license_text" attributes by default, but not the file objects only has this attribute if the plugin is used.
+    Note that the license objects for each detected license in the files already has "is_license_text" attributes by default, but not the file objects.
+They only have this attribute if the plugin is used.

     .. include:: /scancode-toolkit/rst_snippets/warning_snippets/post_is_license_text.rst